hilaldedek/pentagram_blog-app/README.md

 **In this project the user can:**

-	-User can register, log in, log out,
+	-User can register, login, logout,

 	-User can share, update, delete posts,

 	-User can comment, update, delete,

-	-The user can like or dislike the posts,
+	-User can like or dislike the posts,

 #  Getting started